pari3266/newAngular/README.md

 The NgComponentOutlet directive can be used to instantiate components and insert them into the current view.
 This directive allows you to provide a component class that should be rendered, as well as component inputs to be used during initialization.

+## SPA

+A Single Page Application (SPA) is a type of web application or website that interacts with the user by dynamically rewriting the current page rather than loading entire new pages from the server.
+This results in faster transitions and a more fluid user experience, similar to that of a desktop application.

+Angular is a popular framework for building SPAs.
+It allows developers to create rich, interactive applications with a smooth, responsive user interface.

+Key Characteristics of SPAs
+Dynamic Loading: Only necessary content is loaded dynamically, reducing the amount of data transferred and improving speed.
+Client-Side Routing: Angular uses client-side routing to change views or components without reloading the page.
+This is achieved through Angular’s RouterModule.
+Enhanced User Experience: The application feels faster and more responsive because there’s no full-page reload.
+Separation of Concerns: Angular’s architecture promotes a clean separation between application logic, UI logic, and data handling.